 All cars come with an air conditioning ( allowances for climate, etc.) cooling (coolant), and battery-aleching (best used, not needed) systems.
 Storage (lockable trunks), front- and rear-seat belts, and the proper way to use the heater all contribute to the stress-free nature of a car.

 Maybe you’re thinking of keeping the car for a brief period of time.
 If you just need it a few days, and if you’re okay with the car, why would you bother to take it to a dealer or to a mechanic?
 Always be sure to test drive a car before you buy it, and even if you test drive it, always take it for a nice long drive, to see how it handles on the road.
 Coming to a decision on the technical aspects of what car to buy can be a difficult thing, but it’s much easier if you first understand your personal preferences and the preference of your car-driving friends and family.
+In the end buying a technically good car you don’t like visually can be a challenge, but you can always spruce it up a little, like you do with saddles by adding chic saddle blankets.
 Most likely, their opinion matters a great deal in the decision-making process.
 And when it’s time to buy, use this guidelines to help you buy the car that’s right for you, and that you’re comfortable with.